sebastiandres/photo_and_video_connectors/README.md

-# photo_and_video_connectors
+# Photo and video connectors

-Javascript code to take photo or video for jupyter notebooks
+Javascript (and python wrappers) code to take photo or video for jupyter notebooks or google colab.